rrastgoufard/Morph_Ardour/readme.md

 audio +smooth: time constant for smoothing out changes that increase the Controller's value.
 Lower gives faster response.

 audio -smooth: time constant for smoothing out changes that decrease the Controller's value.
 Lower gives faster response.

+zx power: proportionality constant for scaling the number of zero crossings.
+The number of counted crossings is divided by 2^zx_power to get the Controller's value between 0 and 1.

 The remaining 14 parameters are replicated once for each of 8 targets.